pavLondon2020/pavLondon2020/README.md

 - 👀 I’m interested in learning Python as my main programming language and to support that I chose to learn C++.
 - 🌱 I’m currently learning more about A.I. and how it can be used to help within anytype of organisation.
 I am keen learner who enjoys spending countless hours learning programming.
 - 💞️ I’m looking to collaborate on anything code-related problems...
 Need as much practice as possible.
-- 📫 You can reach me via an emain addess or a direct message.
+- 📫 You can reach me via an e-mail addess or a direct message.